dx9240/demon_crew/README.md

 ## Link to Demo
 https://elevenlabs.io/app/talk-to?agent_id=8bwFSaCey67azIONK4Fn

-Tip: Ask to summon a demon who will help you find your keys.
+Tip: Ask to summon a demon who will help you find your keys or find a vegan restaurant.
 Don't forget to banish them afterwards!

 ## General Project Purpose
 The broader aim of this project is to demonstrate how existing knowledge can be used as a creative and structuring aid to help create a collection of interesting, distinct and stable conversational AI personalities.
 By using existing resources, the authorial burden of coming up with and designing a collection of complex and distinct profiles is eased, allowing designers to focus on 'the big picture'.